Receive Credit for Prior Learning

 *Students will need to complete a program specific Key Assessment (required for program accreditation of the ECE associate degree) for the final credits for ECE 143 to be awarded.
 The Child and Family Studies department can provide all materials for the Key Assessment.

 Evaluation of credit due to licensure or completion of a hospital-based program of study in a health-related field may result in advanced-standing credit toward the General Studies degree.
-You have to have current certification to be eligible.
-Examples of credentials include licensed nurse assistant (LNA), dental assistant (national certification), and paramedic (New England EMS Institute – Elliot Hospital).
-For more information, contact the Admissions department.
+You must have current certification to be eligible, and would need to submit documentation of your current licensure to the Admissions Office for credit consideration.